PanPalitta/phase_estimation/README.md

   - `repeat`:

+  - `optimization`: choose the heuristic optimization algorithm: de (differential evolution) or pso (particle swarm optimization)

   - `output_filename`: the name of the file to write the results to.

   - `time_filename`: the name of the file to write the time taken to run the program for each number of variables.

+  - `random_seed`: Fix a random seed.
+If it is not specified, the random number generator is initialized with the system time.

 Compilation
 -----------